oicr-ibc/cssscl/README.rst

 To install the cssscl package you now have two options:
 -------------------------------------------------------

-1. Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.**
+1. Install the cssscl package using the **Python's Virtual Environment** tool to keep the dependencies required by the cssscl package in a separate directory and to keep your global python dist- or site-packages directory clean and manageable.

+⋅⋅1.
 Download the cssscl package

  .. code-block:: bash